danyfebrero/HairFlow/README.md

 This project was built as Code Louisville C# 2 final project.
 As such, this project has been built out to provide the following functionality:

-* Help Hairstylist to keep formulas and diagrams of they work
+* Help Hairstylist to sell online courses

 ## Instructions